-Student’s are entitled for a U-pass that gives you “free” unlimited access to Vancouver public transportation buses and sky train.
+Students are entitled to a U-pass that gives you “free” unlimited access to Vancouver public transportation buses and sky trains.
 Public transportation is really good, clean, and reliable for the most part in Vancouver, so this is actually great.

 Cost of Food: $500